ndesilva/stabiliser-tools/stabiliser-tools/README.md

 ```

 ## Compatibility
 We have compiled and built the underlying C++ source code for a variety of different platforms and CPU architectures.
-However, if your machine is incompatible with any of the Python wheels, the full source code can be found in the source distribution, as well as on [GitHub](https://github.com/ndesilva/stabiliser-tools).
+Our testing has mostly been done on Windows, Ubuntu and Arch Linux.
+If your machine is incompatible with any of the Python wheels, the full source code can be found in the source distribution, as well as on [GitHub](https://github.com/ndesilva/stabiliser-tools).
 You will need the libraries [Catch2](https://github.com/catchorg/Catch2) and [pybind11](https://github.com/pybind/pybind11).

-If you are unable to build the code yourself, or if you have any other questions, contact the developers at ming_yin_2@sfu.ca.
+If you are unable to build the code yourself, or if you have any other questions, contact the developers at ming_yin_2[at]sfu.ca.